forgefed/forgefed/spec/modeling.md

 * [published][]: The time the repository was created on the server
 * [summary][]: A one-line user provided description of the repository, as HTML, e.g. "`<p>A command-line tool that does cool things</p>`"
+* [team][prop-team]: [Collection][] of actors who have management/push access
+  to the repository, or the subset of them who is available and wants to be contacted/notified/responsible on repo access related activities/requests

 Example: